junwatu/color-detection-openai/README.md

-# livecam-ai
+# Object Detection Using Webcam and AI

-Object recognition using webcam and GPT
+This guide covers using a webcam and the OpenAI API for real-time object detection.